InfluxGraph/influxgraph/.github/CONTRIBUTING.rst

 distribution or have a look at `automated installation steps for InfluxDB used by Travis-CI builds <https://github.com/InfluxGraph/influxgraph/blob/master/.travis.yml#L20-L22>`_.

-Official Docker images `are also available for easilly running InfluxDB <https://hub.docker.com/r/influxdata/influxdb/>`_.
+Official Docker images `are also available for easily running InfluxDB <https://hub.docker.com/r/influxdata/influxdb/>`_.

 Running the unit test suite
 ---------------------------